What Are the MAS AI Risk Management Guidelines?

 2. AI Lifecycle Controls

-MAS expects robust controls across the entire AI lifecycle:
+MAS expects robust controls across the entire AI lifecycle, from initial development through eventual retirement.

 3. Materiality Assessment